chmadran/ft_ality/README.md

    2. States
    3. Transitions
 5. Automaton reads input from the keyboard, evolve from state to state and print combos when they are performed

+## PARSING

+The rules we defined for our grammar files are as follows :

+Line 0: key -> action\n
+Line 1: key -> action\n
+Line 2: X actions in between two brackets\n
+Line 3 : Combo name\n
+Line 4: Empty
+Line 5: X actions in between two brackets\n
+Line 6 : Combo name\n
+Line 7: Empty
+etc...

+**For Keys**
+* Character Check: Each key is a single alphabetical character or a valid directional word (only up, down, left, right).
+* Separator Check: Presence of the -> separator to ensure valid key mappings.
+* Carriage return Check: Presence of the \n separator between key mappings.
+* Uniqueness of Keys: Each key is mapped to only one action, rejecting duplicates.

+**Separator Line**
+* Presence of the separator line "------" to clearly mark the boundary between mappings and moves.

+**For Moves**
+1. Combo Format:
+* The combo part is enclosed in two square brackets ([ ]).
+* Each combo contains valid keys (matching the defined keys from the mappings section).
+2. Move Naming: The move name follows the combo.
+3. Check Defined Keys: All keys in each combo are defined in the mappings section.

+**General Rules**
+1. Special Character Rejection: Any special characters gets detected and triggers an error.
+We only accept alphabetic characters (and not alphanumeric why the hell would you wanna use numbers), brackets [ ], separator "->", and line separators (\n).
+2. Trim Excessive Whitespace: Extra spaces are removed to standardize input format.
+3. Limit on Move Count: Set maximum number of moves and mappings to 10 (even if it’s theoretical since there is already an alphabet-based limit on keys).
+4. Error Handling: If a line fails validation at any point, we exit the program immediately.

 ## RESEARCH